HMAC Authentication in ASP.NET Core Web API

 What is HMAC Authentication in ASP.NET Core Web API?

-The most important point you need to remember is that while generating the Message Authentication Code using the Hash Function, we need to use a Shared Secret Key.
+The most important point to keep in mind is that when generating the Message Authentication Code using a Hash Function, a shared secret key must be used.
 Moreover, that Shared Secret Key must be shared between the Client and the Server involved in sending and receiving the data.

 How HMAC Authentication Works?